 I live outside of the 350mi DFW radius.
 Can I still adopt?

 We do not adopt our dogs outside of the 350mi Dallas/Fort Worth radius.
 We have many years of rescue experience, and through the years, we’ve found that families are eager to pickup but not as eager to bring back if an emergency should arise.
-In the best interest of the dog, we must have volunteers close enough to transport them safely back to us.
+We must have volunteers close enough to transport them safely back to us.
+Also, we require a home visit to ensure your home is safe and a perfect fit for our dog.
+In the best interest of the dog, NO EXCEPTIONS are made to this rule.
 Thank you for understanding!

 I have or know a doodle in need.
 What should I do?